Rapid Return on Investment.

 Maintenance/Support.
 All database and application software have maintenance/support available, based on the license price.
-Our percentage is 20%, average for the industry.
+Our percentage is 20%, average for the industry, and includes 24x7x365 support.
 Many of our large competitors start with their “low-end maintenance” at a percentage higher than that, and ramp up to nearly 40% for “professional support”.
 Shouldn’t it all be professional?

 IT staff.
 Our “Big ERP” competitors utilize one of the old-school SQL databases, and for a system of any reasonable size, require a DBA (database administrator) to keep it running properly.
 For mid-sized systems, the fully-loaded personnel cost for the DBA alone can be as much as the entire CircleHub system.

 System users.
 This is the “stealth” item for most systems.
 Because of CircleHub’s ability to specifically fit each system to each customer, functions – and in many cases entire positions – can be eliminated or re-assigned through proper automation.
 It’s not uncommon for CircleHub customers to determine that their labor savings exceed the system price.